Skip To Translation Selection Skip To Top Navigation Skip To Content Skip To Footer

 “The gala reminded us that investing in student success is one of the most powerful commitments we can make as a university, CAL Director Fatma Elshobokshy said.

 “When we invest in our students, we strengthen teaching and learning across UDC.
-We support the systems and professional growth that empower faculty to design meaningful, high-quality learning experiences across all modalities.
-It signals that together we are building the infrastructure that empowers students to think critically, address real-world challenges, and graduate ready for the workforce.
-While this investment is crucial to student success, it is our collective efforts that allow us to scale innovation and keep academic excellence at the heart of the UDC experience.”
+We support the systems and professional growth that empower faculty to design meaningful, high-quality learning experiences across all modalities.”

 As the evening concluded, Lucas and Tonya Edington returned to thank sponsors, volunteers and student ambassadors before inviting guests to continue celebrating during a post-gala reception.